Surveying the Landscape of Ethics-Focused Design Methods

 \textit{\textbf{Output.}} We coded the methods based on the tangible outcome that would be produced when using the method as the \textit{output}.
 The identified outputs include concepts (n=17), opportunities (n=23), evaluation results (n=16), values (n=20), users/stakeholders (n=4), user information (n=6), procedural information (n=4), and research outcomes (n=6).
-The majority of the outputs align with the list of inputs, although there is a clear change in their function.
+The majority of the kinds of outputs align with the list of inputs (listed above), although there is a clear change in their function of one being the input to use the method and the other being the result of the method usage.
 Depending on the method, it is possible that there is more than one possible or likely output for each methods, hence we non-exclusively coded for this descriptor.
 Methods with \textit{concepts} as an output result in new ideas, sketches, artifacts, and/or inspiration for future work.
 Methods resulting in \textit{opportunities} aid the user in locating ethical risks, recognizing future design possibilities through the method.
 For example, Ethical Disclaimer \cite{ethicaldisclaimer} is meant to allow the users to ``discuss for which of the unethical situations you will take responsibility.''
 Methods with \textit{evaluation results} as outputs allow the user to assess their design through quantitative scores, ethical scores, design requirements, reflections, or other evaluation metrics.
 For instance, to illustrate the range of evaluation results, Ethical Design Scorecards \cite{ethicaldesignscorecards} provide an ``ethical score'' for the users to indicate the potential ethical valence of their design decision, and Re-Shape \cite{reshape-website} allows computer science students to evaluate their own decision making in the form of a reflection of their responsibilities towards data.
 Methods with \textit{values} as an output define a new mindset or outlook on what elements or abstract principles are most important in the users' design process.